SASO and SABER Certification for China Electronics: How It Works

 To import electronics into Saudi Arabia you need a Certificate of Conformity registered on the SABER platform, backed by SASO technical regulations.
 There is no self-declaration path.
 The Saudi importer of record registers the product; the Chinese factory supplies accredited IEC test reports; a SASO-approved Conformity Assessment Body issues a Product Certificate of Conformity (PCoC) per model, then a Shipment Certificate (SCoC) per consignment.
 Get the reports right up front and the whole chain takes 1–3 weeks per model.
 Get them wrong and the goods stop at customs.

-This guide explains who does what, which SASO regulations apply to electronics, and the points where China orders most often stall.
-It is the companion to the Saudi smart home sourcing guide; for the broader multi-market picture see multi-market certification.
+This guide explains who does what, which SASO regulations apply to consumer electronics, and the points where China orders most often stall.
+It is the companion to the Saudi smart home sourcing guide and our smart home sourcing work; for the broader multi-market picture see multi-market certification and the CE and FCC certification guide.

 SASO vs SABER vs FASAH — what each one is